 They are particularly popular over the summer.
 We try to visit Rotorua at least once a year.

-In our opinion, the most impressive sites are the geothermal parks which are dotted throughout the region and allow you to witness the sheer power and beauty of Mother Earth.
+In our opinion, the most impressive sites are the geothermal parks and hot springs which are dotted throughout the region and allow you to witness the sheer power and beauty of Mother Earth.

 Table of Contents

 - The Best Things to Do in Rotorua

 - 1) Wai-O-Tapu Geothermal Wonderland

 - 2) Whakarewarewa – The Living Maori Village